Astrology: History

 Throughout most of its history, astrology was considered a scholarly tradition.
 It was accepted in political and academic contexts, and was connected with other studies, such as astronomy, alchemy, meteorology, and medicine.
 At the end of the 17th century, new scientific concepts in astronomy and physics (such as heliocentrism and Newtonian mechanics) called astrology into question.
 Astrology thus lost its academic and theoretical standing, and common belief in astrology has largely declined.

 Ancient world

+Ancient applications

 Astrology, in its broadest sense, is the search for meaning in the sky.
 Early evidence for humans making conscious attempts to measure, record, and predict seasonal changes by reference to astronomical cycles, appears as markings on bones and cave walls, which show that lunar cycles were being noted as early as 25,000 years ago.
 This was a first step towards recording the Moon's influence upon tides and rivers, and towards organising a communal calendar.
 Farmers addressed agricultural needs with increasing knowledge of the constellations that appear in the different seasons—and used the rising of particular star-groups to herald annual floods or seasonal activities.
 By the 3rd millennium BCE, civilisations had sophisticated awareness of celestial cycles, and may have oriented temples in alignment with heliacal risings of the stars.